UniversalDependencies/docs/_cs-pos/ADV.md

 The same holds for multiplicative numerals
 _(jednou, sedmkrát, stopadesátkrát).&nbsp;_

-Note that Czech transgressives (also called adverbial participles) are tagged [VERB](), not `ADV`.
+Note that Czech transgressives (also called adverbial participles or converbs) are tagged [VERB](), not `ADV`.

 ### Examples